sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 ![center](/assets/images/Supergui3.jpg)

-In some case, it is convinient to have a UI spam more than one line of text.
+In some case, it is convenient to have a UI spam more than one line of text.
 This is often the case for listbox for instance.
 Below we define a listbox with multiple choice and use the additional command 'geomvert' to specify the vertical geometry.
 It is set to \[3 1 1\] which means